Quandela/Perceval/docs/source/legacy.rst

 ++++++++++++++++++++++++++

 Previously, :code:`apply_permutation` method would create a new :code:`PostSelect` object and return it.
-For consistency purpose, the new behavior is to work on the data of the instance :code:`apply_permutation` is called on.
+For consistency purpose, the new behavior modifies the data of the instance on which :code:`apply_permutation` is called.

 Circuit.generic_interferometer method was removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^